Skyy-Dev/TomBot/README.md

 ```

 # .env
+//NOTE: AS OF July 2021 AN ENV FILE IS NOW INCLUDED WITH THE DOWNLOAD, SIMPLY EDIT IT IN THE 'Source' FOLDER
 - Firstly, make sure you have the env extension installed in Python by opening your terminal and entering:
 ```
 pip install python-dotenv